-At the expiration of the final 90 seconds that indicates the beginning of the game, if there are any team members in the team bench area that are not listed on the line-up sheet, the team will be penalised (delay of games) and those individuals will be removed from the Field of Play for the half.
+At the expiration of the final 90 seconds that indicates the beginning of the game, if there are any team members in the team bench area that are not listed on the lineup sheet, the team will be penalised (delay of game) and those individuals will be removed from the Field of Play for the half.

-Also at the expiration of the final 90 seconds that indicates the beginning of the game, if there are any team members listed on the Score Sheets-Game Information that are not in the team bench area, the team will be penalised for a delay of game and those team members will not be allowed to enter the Field of Play for the half.
+Also at the expiration of the final 90 seconds that indicates the beginning of the game, if there are any team members listed on the Score Sheets-Game Information that are not in the team bench area, the team will be penalised for a delay of game and those team members will not be allowed to enter the field of play for the half.

-53.2 Warm Up
+54.2 Warm Up

 All teams must have the opportunity to warm up in a suitable area at least half an hour before they are called to their game.
 The warm up area for both teams will be similar and as close as possible to the same conditions as the competition venue.
-Warm up balls shall be of the same brand or model as used in the competition games for that tournament.
+Warm up balls shall be of the same brand or model as used in the competition games for the tournament.

-53.3 March-In
+54.3 March-In

-For all major Championships the teams will march into the Field of Play.
+For all major Championships the teams will march into the field of play.
 If any player does not have their team uniform available at March In, they will not be allowed to enter with the team or warm up on the Field of Play.
-If the player's uniform is not available at the 30 second warning, that player will be ejected from play in that game and will be considered a non-participant and be required to wear the identifying jersey as provided by the organising committee of the tournament.
+If the player's uniform is not available at the 90 second warning, that player will be ejected from play in that game and will be considered a non-participant and be required to wear the identifying jersey as provided by the organising committee of the tournament.

-53.4 Introduction of the Teams
+54.4 Introduction of the Teams

 Before the start of the game, both teams will be called to line up on the 6.0 m line.
-The names of all players, coaches/escorts and referees will be announced.
+First, both national anthems will be played, then the names of all players, coaches/escorts and referees will be announced.

-53.5 Use of Announcers, Music or other Sounds During a Tournament
+54.5 Use of Announcers, Music or other Sounds During a Tournament

-No music, announcers, or other sounds may be made during the game except during team time-outs, medical time-outs, three minute half-times and during the five minute period prior to the start of a game.
+No music, announcers, or other sounds may be made during the game except during team time-outs, Medical Time-Outs, 5 minute half times and during the 5 minute period prior to the start of a game.
 Music, announcers or other sounds must not obstruct referee calls or other warning tones.
 For consistency, any use of music, announcers or other sounds must be equally used in all gyms and during all games.
 Any music used must not violate any copyright or use laws.
+At IBSA sanctioned tournaments, all protests and matters of expulsion (as in paragraph 52) concerning the tournament will be dealt with by a protest committee, whose decision is final.
+The protest committee will consist of the Technical Delegate, a Tournament Referee appointed by the Technical Delegate and who is not involved in the protested game, the Tournament Director (Competition Manager/LOC representative), and 1 extra person appointed by the Technical Delegate (this can't be another referee or person involved in the protested game or who's team can be influenced by the decision of the protest committee).